-Though St. Patrick's Day is a month away, use today to experiment with cabbage recipes.
-From German sauerkraut, stuffed cabbage, Korean kimchi, and Irish corned beef and cabbage, you'll find this leafy vegetable is wallet-friendly, packed with nutrients, and healthy on the heart.
+Although St. Patrick's Day is a month away, use today to experiment with cabbage recipes.
+With dishes like German sauerkraut, stuffed cabbage, Korean kimchi, and Irish corned beef and cabbage, you'll find a way to enjoy this leafy vegetable.
+Plus, cabbage is wallet-friendly, packed with nutrients, and healthy for the heart.

 18 of 28

-What better reason to kick back, relax, and enjoy a glass or two than on National Drink Wine Day?
+What better reason to kick back, relax, and enjoy a glass than National Drink Wine Day?
 The day is meant to spread awareness of wine and its health benefits.
-Enjoy your wine with some freshly baked warm and crusty bread, and charcuterie board.
-Or, throw a wine and cheese party and learn how to be a sommelier for a day.
+Enjoy your wine with some freshly baked crusty bread and a charcuterie board.
+Or throw a wine and cheese party, and learn how to be a sommelier for a day.

 19 of 28

-Perhaps chocolate mint is the most beloved flavor of Girl Scout cookies, ice cream, candy, and decadent cocktails.
-The U.S. National Confectioners Association founded National Chocolate Mint Day to honor all mint and chocolate lovers and the marriage of these two savory flavors.
-Or, try your hand at growing some mint to use for future dessert recipes.
+Chocolate mint is a popular flavor of Girl Scout cookies, ice cream, candy, and decadent cocktails.
+The U.S. National Confectioners Association founded National Chocolate Mint Day to honor the marriage of these two flavors.
+Enjoy your favorite chocolate and mint recipe today.
+Or try your hand at growing some mint to use for future recipes.

 20 of 28